dawness/BillManagement_REST/README.md

 6.GET	    /Bills/getBillsOn	month				get bills on that particular month

+Response will be in json format.
 Used SpringBoot,MongoDB to create this restful webservice.
+Used POSTMAN to test the api.